 Regarding the choice of a host, we recommend MySQL hosting for WordPress websites.
 That’s because WordPress uses MySQL database management system to store information.

 VPS and cloud also have limitations, so once you reach several thousand visits every month, a dedicated hosting plan is an option you’ll need to switch to.
-As its name says, with these plans, you’ll have your server, meaning an absolute control over resources.
+As its name says, with these plans, you’ll have your server, meaning absolute control over resources.

 Source: dlpng